Skip to content

 • Transformation Syntax: You can apply transformations to a variable by using a pipe | followed by the transformation name.

-plaintext {{ variableName | transformation }}
+markdown {{ variableName | transformation }}

 Example: